 [Regulation 125 inserted in Gazette 13 Apr 2007 p.
 1661-2.]

-126. Transfer to eligible rollover fund
+126. Transfer of Member’s balance to eligible rollover fund

 The Board may transfer the balance of a Member’s GESB Super account to an eligible rollover fund if that fund is permitted by the SIS Act to accept the benefit, whether or not the Member has requested the transfer.